bottlerocket-os/bottlerocket-test-system/README.md

 When running a test, resource agents create an external cluster where we run Bottlerocket instances and run tests.
 This is called an *external cluster*.

-### Project Status

-🚧 👷

-The project is in active pre-release development.
-Eventually we plan to publish container images and other aspects of the system, but we aren't quite there yet.
-We also are not quite ready for external contributions, but we are happy to respond to issues and discussions.

 ## Quickstart

 See our [QUICKSTART](docs/QUICKSTART.md) for a walk through of compiling, deploying, and running a quick test.